 Certain responses to the common questions contain example safeguards for practitioners' consideration in eliminating or reducing the threat to an acceptable level.
-Acceptable level is defined in the Code as a level at which a reasonable and informed third party would be likely to conclude, weighing all the specific facts and circumstances available to the professional accountant at that time, that compliance with the fundamental principles is not compromised.
+Acceptable level is defined in the revised Code as a level at which a professional accountant using the reasonable and informed third party test would likely conclude that the accountant complies with the fundamental principles.
+Reasonable and informed third party test is described in paragraph 120.5 A4 in Chapter A of the revised Code.